-- If you want to turn off text message (SMS) codes and use a different security method for two-factor authentication instead, you'll need to have have a third-party authentication app turned on to do this.
+- If you want to turn off text message (SMS) codes and use a different security method for two-factor authentication instead, you'll need to have have a third-party authentication app turned on or a security key added to your account to do this.

-- You can disable text message (SMS) verification codes by clicking or tapping Turn Off next to the mobile phone number you want to stop using.
-If you don't have a third-party authentication app turned on, turning off your mobile phone number will also turn off two-factor authentication.
+- You can disable text message (SMS) verification codes by clicking or tapping Turn off next to the mobile phone number you want to stop using.
+If you don't have a third-party authentication app turned on or a security key added to your account, turning off your mobile phone number will also turn off two-factor authentication.

-- You can turn back on text message (SMS) codes for a mobile phone by clicking Use two-factor authentication > Text Message.
-Click on the mobile phone number you want to start using again and follow the on-screen instructions.
+- You can turn back on text message (SMS) codes for a mobile phone by clicking or tapping Use two-factor authentication, then Text message.
+Click or tap on the mobile phone number you want to start using again and follow the on-screen instructions.

 - Learn more about managing two-factor authentication settings.